Unilever PLC (UL) Shares Down Despite Recent Market Volatility

 Sponsored

-The public float for UL is 2.52B and currently, short sellers hold a 0.11% ratio of that float.
-The average trading volume of UL on May 17, 2023 was 1.96M shares.
+The average price recommended by analysts for Unilever PLC (UL) is $55.73, which is $3.11 above the current market price.
+The public float for UL is 2.52B and currently, short sellers hold a 0.11% of that float.
+On May 23, 2023, UL’s average trading volume was 1.94M shares.

 UL’s Market Performance

-UL stock saw an increase of -1.61% in the past week, with a monthly gain of 0.30% and a quarterly increase of 4.07%.
-The volatility ratio for the week is 0.59%, and the volatility levels for the last 30 days are 0.73% for Unilever PLC (UL)..
-The simple moving average for the past 20 days is -1.51% for UL’s stock, with a 9.60% simple moving average for the past 200 days.
+UL stock saw a decrease of -3.56% in the past week, with a monthly decline of -3.98% and a quarterly a decrease of 1.69%.
+The volatility ratio for the week is 0.80%, and the volatility levels for the last 30 days are 0.76% for Unilever PLC (UL).
+The simple moving average for the last 20 days is -4.21% for UL’s stock, with a simple moving average of 6.15% for the last 200 days.

-Volatility was left at 0.73%, however, over the last 30 days, the volatility rate increased by 0.59%, as shares surge +0.30% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +8.97% upper at present.
+Volatility was left at 0.76%, however, over the last 30 days, the volatility rate increased by 0.80%, as shares sank -4.05% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +7.39% upper at present.

 Stock Fundamentals for UL